Petaluma police Wednesday continued to unravel what they said was a brazen armed kidnapping from a westside residence.

 The victim apparently was in the courtyard of the apartment complex when they arrived.

-Police officers were called.
+Police were called.
 They stopped the silver Chevrolet Tahoe about two blocks away and held the occupants at gunpoint before taking the three into custody.

 Officers arrested Genoveva Ramirez, 28, of Santa Rosa, Eduardo Hernandez, 32, of Sebastopol and Raul Atilano-Lopez, 29, of Penngrove on suspicion of kidnapping, robbery, carrying a loaded weapon, possession of methamphetamine for sale and other charges.